 12. Because of this — because of you! — Zion shall be plowed as a field, and Jerusalem shall become a heap of ruins, and the mountain of the house shall be like high places in a forest.

 ¶1.
-But it shall come to pass in the last days that the mountain of the house of Jehovah shall be established as head of the mountains and lifted up above the hills, and nations shall stream to it.
+But it shall come to pass in the last days that the mountain of the house of Jehovah will be established as head of the mountains, and it will be exalted above the hills, and nations will stream to it.

-2. Many nations shall come and say, “Come, and let us go up to the mountain of Jehovah, even to the house of the God of Jacob, and He will guide us in His ways, and we will walk in His paths.”
-For the law shall go forth from Zion, and the word of the Lord from Jerusalem.
+2. And many nations will go, and they will say, “Come, and let us go up to the mountain of Jehovah, even to the house of the God of Jacob!
+And He will teach us of His ways, and we will walk in His paths.”
+For from Zion will the law go forth, and the word of Jehovah from Jerusalem.

-3. And He shall judge between many nations, and reprove mighty nations that are far off, and they will hammer their swords into plowshares and their spears into pruning knives.
-Nation shall not lift up sword against nation, neither shall they learn war anymore.
+3. And He will judge between many nations, and He will reprove mighty nations that are far off, and they will beat their swords into plowshares and their spears into pruning hooks.
+Nation will not lift up sword against nation; neither will they learn war any more.

-5. For all the nations shall walk, each one, in the name of its god, but we will walk in the name of Jehovah our God forever and ever.
+5. For all the nations will walk, each one, in the name of its god, but we will walk in the name of Jehovah our God forever and ever.

 ¶6.
 “In that day,” says Jehovah, “I will gather the lame, and gather her who was cast out, and her whom I afflicted,

-7. and I will transform the lame into a remnant, and her who was scattered afar into a mighty nation, and the Lord shall reign over them in Mount Zion from that time and forever.”
+7.and I will transform the lame into a remnant, and her who was scattered afar into a mighty nation, and Jehovah will reign over them in Mount Zion from that time and forever.”

 ¶8.
 As for you, O tower of the flock, O fortress of the daughter of Zion, it shall come to you.
 The highest dominion, the kingdom, shall come to the daughter of Jerusalem.